ut-amrl/pips/README.md

 Of course, you would need many more examples to get any good results.
 A sample example file `toy.json` and a script for generating more like it `toy.py` are available in the examples directory.

 ### Running
 With your library file (let's call it `ops/social_test.json`) and your examples file (let's call it `examples/toy.json`) its time to run cpp-pips.
-In a terminal, type `./bin/ldips-l3 -lib_file ops/library.json -ex_file examples/toy.json`.
+In a terminal, type:

+` ./bin/ldips -debug -ex_file examples/toy.json -lib_file ops/social_ref.json`.

 You should see output similar to the following:
 ```
 ----- Transition Demonstrations -----
 GO->GO : 38